 updated 23.12.2020

-If you cannot show either an EHIC or Provisional Replacement Card (PRC) you may be liable to pay for treatment although you might get a refund from your home country’s healthcare system on your return.
+If you cannot show either an EHIC or Provisional Replacement Certificate (PRC) covering the dates of your treatment, you will be liable to pay for treatment at 150% of the published NHS tariffs for healthcare.

 Visitors from NON EEA countries with whom the UK has a Reciprocal Healthcare Agreement (see DHSC Guidance for Implementing Overseas Visitor Charging Regulations February 2020 Points 10 – 10.8), will need to show proof that they are a national/resident (as appropriate) of the country, e.g residence permit, identity card, social security card, utility bill, passport etc in order to be exempt from charges.